Cornell-Genomics-Facility/checkMyIndex/README.md

 * Genomics Facility at Cornell version 1.2.2: Bug fix in check for index compatibility when using multiple pools
 * Genomics Facility at Cornell version 1.2.3: Bug fix in server code to use renderDT
 * Genomics Facility at Cornell version 1.3.0: Modifications to find the best solution from a given number of trials
+* Genomics Facility at Cornell version 1.4.0: Modifications to enable selection of required indices and find best solution that includes those indices

 ## About checkMyIndex